FireworksProject/jfdi/docs/create-new-vagrant-box.md

 	vagrant box add precise64 http://files.vagrantup.com/precise64.box

 For the rest of these steps, make sure your current working directory is the root directory for the guest VM on your local host machine.
-There should be a Vagrantfile already present.
+When building a base box this should always be `virtual_machines/base/`.
+There should be a Vagrantfile already present in this base directory.

 Edit the vagrant file to set `config.vm.box` to the box you just added.
 Example: